vedph/pythia-doc/cli.md

 - `-t PLUGIN_TAG`: the tag of the Pythia factory provider plugin to use.
 For instance, `-t pythia-factory-provider.chiron` to use Chiron-based token filters.
 - `-u DUMP_MODE`: the optional dump mode to use: 0=none (default), 1=dump filtered text, 2=dump filtered text and don't index.
 - `-r DUMP_DIR`: the directory to dump files to when dumping is enabled with `-u`.
+- `--n-email EMAIL`: the email address to send notification messages to.
+When this is set, email notification will be enabled at a fixed time interval (defined by `--n-span`), so you will get periodic updates about a long-running process.
+Error notifications instead are immediate.
+- `--n-span SPAN`: the timespan in minutes to wait between notifications.
+Default is 15.
+- `--n-limit LIMIT`: the maximum number of entries to keep in the notifier's tail.
+Messages are built from all the entries collected up to the notification time, pruning the oldest entries when this limit is exceeded.

+>⚠️ Note that notification uses [MailJet](https://www.mailjet.com) and it requires you to save your MailJet API keys into environment variables (named `MAILJET_API_KEY_PUBLIC` and `MAILJET_API_KEY_PRIVATE`).

 ## Query Command